HomeGuidesAPI ReferenceChangelog

 tariffTypes=DEFAULT&tariffTypes=ALTERNATIVE

-You should also use JSON in your payload when making HTTP POST and PUT calls that require it.
+Use JSON in your payload when making HTTP POST and PUT calls that require a request body.

-Most calls to the API use HTTP GET since you'll typically be requesting one or more resources.
-However, some operations require other HTTP methods:
+Most calls to the API use HTTP GET because they request one or more resources.
+Some operations require other HTTP methods:

-GETn/aReads resources via URL, often with query string criteria
+GETReads resources by URL, often with query string criteria.

-POSTn/aCreates a new resource, or with the parameter method, performs a PUT or DELETE
+POSTCreates a new resource, or with the method parameter, performs a PUT or DELETE.

-JavaScript libraries and some other technologies don't easily support PUT or DELETE methods, so we provide a POST overload.
-Include a method parameter with a value of PUT (to update) or DELETE (to remove) to work around this limitation.
+JavaScript libraries and some other technologies do not easily support PUT or DELETE, so the API supports POST overloads.
+Include a method parameter with a value of PUT or DELETE to work around that limitation.

 ParameterTypeDescription